marcizhu/Units/README.md

 that.
 If not, just copy the `include/Units` folder to your `include`/`vendor` library and you're ready to go!

 ## Usage
-The library provides two types:
-- `Units::Unit`: A type to hold the unit of a quantity.
-It measures 4 bytes, and supports all basic operators (`+`,`-`,`*`,`/`)
+The main type provided by this library is `Units::Unit`, which is defined inside `Units/Unit.h`.
+This type allows to hold different units (for example, `m`, `m^3`, `m/s`, `W`, `J`...) but it does not allow to hold any magnitude associated with it.
+For this reason, the type `Units::Quantity` is provided.
+It holds a unit plus a double, which will store the magnitude of the measurement, allowing to represent, for example, `11.3 m`, `0.01 J`, `25.0 m/s` and so on.

+The main objective of the library is to provide a transparent API for quantities.
+Therefore, a `Units::Quantity` can be treated as if it was a `double`.
+The library provides addons to the `std` namespace to allow using `std::sin`, `std::abs`, `std::pow`, `std::sqrt` and other functions.
+Quantities can also be compared (`>`, `<`, `>=`, `<=`, `==`, `!=`) and assigned to an arbitrary value/unit combination.

-- `Units::Quantity`: A `Units::Unit` and a double in a single package!
-It's 16 bytes (8 for the double, 4 for the unit and 4 for alignment requirements).
-The last 4 bytes can be used for any purpose and to save any kind of data the user desires.
+The size of a `Units::Unit` is exactly 4 bytes, while the size of a `Units::Quantity` is 16 bytes (8 bytes for the double, 4 bytes for the unit, and 4 bytes due to alignment requirements).
+The last 4 bytes of a quantity can be used to store any arbitrary 32-bit unsigned number, allowing to store some user data.

-This is a small example on how to use the library:
+The following minimalistic snippet shows the use of `constexpr` quantities and how to use some of the provided physics
+constants:
 ```cpp
 #include <iostream> // for std::cout